section-engineering-education/engineering-education/content/articles/autonlp-using-autoviml-library-for-natural-language-processing/index.md

 - Automatic model deployment and predictions
 AutoVIML automatically deploys the model so that we can use it to make predictions.

 These features are very essential and help in producing an optimized model.
 As mentioned earlier, all the automation process is done using machine learning pipelines.
-An example of a pipeline workflow is shown below.
+An example of a pipeline workflow is shown below:

 ![Pipeline steps](/engineering-education/autonlp-using-autoviml-library-for-natural-language-processing/pipeline-steps.jpg)